Modularity of higher theta series I: cohomology of the generic fiber: Base change transformations

 Tracing along the top and right edges gives the top and right path of \eqref{eq: comp pull}, while tracing along the left and bottom edges of \eqref{eq: comp pull big diagram} gives the bottom and left path of \eqref{eq: comp pull}, using that $[b] \circ [a] = [b \circ a]$.
 Therefore, it suffices to verify that all the rectangles of \eqref{eq: comp pull big diagram} commute.
 For the rectangle on the left, this is because the proper base change natural isomorphisms are compatible for compositions of Cartesian squares.
 For the middle rectangle, the commutativity is an instance of \eqref{eq: base change relative class}.
 For the two rectangles in the bottom row, the commutativity is obvious.

 \end{proof}

 \begin{prop} Suppose we have two pullable squares

 \begin{enumerate} \item The outer square is also pullable.
-Moreover, if we let $\d_{\ell}$ and $\d_{r}$ be the defects of the left and right square, then the defect of the outer square $\d_{\out}=\d_{\ell}+\d_{r}$. \item The following diagram is commutative
+Moreover, if we let $\d_{\ell}$ and $\d_{r}$ be the defects of the left and right squares, respectively, then the defect of the outer square $\d_{\out}=\d_{\ell}+\d_{r}$. \item The following diagram is commutative

 \end{enumerate} \end{prop} \begin{proof} (1) is the same as Lemma \ref{l:pull 2 out of 3}.
 The proof of (2) is similar to the proof of Proposition \ref{p: comp pull}. \end{proof}